 Nepalese Legend of Marriage

-Growing wild across the Himalayas in Nepal, the Rhododendron became part of a legend where it was rejected by other trees for marriage due to its drooping appearance in the cold of winter.
+Growing wild across the Himalayas in Nepal, the Rhododendron became part of a legend that was rejected by other trees for marriage due to its drooping appearance in the cold of winter.
 When it reappeared beautiful and covered with flowers, it refused to marry any of the trees that had disparaged it so.

-It’s commonly used in wedding bouquets still to remind spouses to support each other even when they are not at their best.
+It’s commonly used in wedding bouquets to remind spouses to support each other even when they are not at their best.

 Japanese Flower of Great Heights

 In Japan, the demand for Rhododendron flowers has led them to be associated with rarity, hard work, and beauty.
-It’s often called the “flower of great heights” since most native populations across Asia require strenuous hiking to admire in their natural habitat.
+It’s often called the “flower of great heights” since most native populations across Asia require strenuous hiking to admire these flowers in their natural habitat.
 This has made it a symbol of success and achievement.

 Suitable Gifting Occasions for Rhododendron Flowers